Choltice: Sights

 The main landmark is the Choltice Castle.
 It was originally a medieval fortress, rebuilt into a Renaissance castle in 1542–1570.
 In c.
 1675–1700, the castle was rebuilt in the early Baroque style.
 The area with historically valuable buildings includes the Chapel of Saint Romedius, a court of honour with statues, farm facilities, a park and a garden with a gloriette.
 Today the castle is open to the public.

-A cultural monument is an unusual wooden belfry, built in the Alpine style in 1863 by the Counts of Thun und Hohenstein.
+A cultural monument is the local wooden belfry.
+It is an unusual belfry, built in the Alpine style in 1863 by the Counts of Thun und Hohenstein.

 In the cemetery is a Neo-Romanesque cemetery chapel that includes the family tomb of the Thun und Hohenstein family.
 It was built in 1872–1873.